 Google Ads Character Limits | Writing Effective Ad Copy

 Achieving results with Google Ads requires the ability to capture user attention and drive clicks within strict character limits.
 Each ad type has different limits, and failing to understand them precisely leads to submission errors or weak ad copy.
 This article provides a comprehensive reference for character limits across major Google Ads formats and explains how to write ad copy that maximizes CTR (click-through rate).
+We also dive into the mechanics of Quality Score and Ad Rank, full-width vs. half-width character counting pitfalls for multilingual campaigns, the impact of ad customizers on character counts, and more.
+For deeper strategies, check out check out BDSM gear on Amazon.
 Use Character Counter to verify your ad copy length.

 Responsive Search Ads (RSA) Character Limits